Environmental Leadership Program

 The Environmental Leadership Program (ELP) is an opportunity for undergraduate students from any major to be awarded a competitive scholarship and participate in a community-based immersion program designed to create the next generation of environmental leaders.
 In 2015, the IERE launched the pilot ELP through the generous donation of The Cummer Family Foundation.
 Today, the ELP has grown in scope and impact into a merit-based student scholarship program with the continued, generous support of The Cummer Family Foundation and the Felburn Foundation.

-This two part program offers students opportunities to grow as environmental leaders in the fall and spring semester.
+This two part program, the Environmental Leadership Training and the Environmental Leadership Project, offers students opportunities to grow as environmental leaders in the fall and spring semester.
 In the fall semester, awarded students participate in leadership-focused and environmental and sustainability-focused trainings, network with environmental organizations and leaders in the community, and develop professional skills.
 In the spring semester, awarded students are paired with organizations, businesses and non-profits around Jacksonville to plan and implement an environmentally focused project over the course of the spring semester.
 The projects will exemplify the environmental and leadership training students received in the fall with the guidance of their community partners in the spring.
 The ELP helps students develop, as well as helps find solutions to environmental problems in Northeast Florida.

 Who is this Program For?